juanmf/sfPlugins/README.md

    * Rendering

 The Data generation consist of anything that produces a RAW XML with the report data.
-Of course, this XML structure mus be consistent among several rendering of the same report.
+Of course, this XML structure must be consistent among several rendering of the same report.
 Since you will consider this structure when creating the template, as the template must consume this data XML.
 The reportEngine provides a placeholder class for putting this kind of logic, but you can generate it in